TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     drwxr-sr-x 4 lolli www-data 4096 Nov  5 17:35 typo3temp
     drwxr-sr-x 2 lolli www-data 4096 Nov  5 17:35 uploads

-This can be confusing at first, but it starts making total sense if you get used to it.
-Promised ;) Also, the docker-compose.yml file contains a setup to start needed databases for the functional tests and runTests.sh is tuned to call the different scenarios.
+This can be confusing at first, but it starts making sense the more you use it.
+Also, the docker-compose.yml file contains a setup to start needed databases for the functional tests and runTests.sh is tuned to call the different scenarios.